daattali/beautiful-jekyll/README.md

 - ### How do I change the number of posts per page OR the colour of the navigation bar OR the image in the navigation bar OR ...?

-  Beautiful Jekyll is built to be very customizable, and as such, many questions about "how do I change ..." can be answered by looking at the `_config.yml` file and modifying the parameters there.
+  Beautiful Jekyll is built to be very customizable, and as such, many questions about "how do I change ..." can be answered by looking at the `_config.yml` file and modifying the settings there.

 - ### What's the difference between the config file and the YAML parameters?